Kirsten E. Wiens, PhD

 Systematic review & meta-analysis of cholera positivity

-We estimated that half of medically attended suspected cholera cases represent true V. cholerae infections, after accounting for study methods and imperfect diagnostic tests.
-This fraction varies widely across epidemiological settings.
+We estimated that about half of clinically suspected cholera cases are true V. cholerae infections, after accounting for study methods and imperfect diagnostic tests.
+This proportion also varies widely across epidemiological settings.

 SARS-CoV-2 seroprevalence in Juba